What is TIBER-EU?

 Building on our joint expertise and experience

 TIBER-EU was jointly developed by the ECB and the EU national central banks, approved by the Governing Council of the ECB and published in May 2018.
-It takes into account the lessons learned from similar initiatives in the United Kingdom (CBEST) and the Netherlands (TIBER-NL).
+It was inspired by and takes into account the lessons learned from similar initiatives in the United Kingdom (CBEST) and the Netherlands (TIBER-NL).

-The TIBER-EU framework is currently (being) implemented in Belgium , Denmark , Ireland and the Netherlands , as well as by the ECB in its oversight capacity.
-Other jurisdictions are expected to follow soon.
+The TIBER-EU framework is currently (being) implemented in Belgium , Denmark , Finland, Germany, Ireland, Italy, Norway, Romania, Spain, Sweden and the Netherlands , as well as by the ECB in its oversight capacity.
+Other jurisdictions are expected to follow in due course.

 Hiring threat intelligence and red-team specialists